7 Benefits of Unit Testing

 3. Unit testing makes it easier to change and refactor the code.

-Since automated unit testing can catch bugs easily, you can feel more confident when making your code changes, even if the changes are beyond trivial ones.
+Since automated unit testing can catch bugs easily, you can feel more confident when making changes to your code, even if the changes are beyond trivial ones.

 4. Unit testing can improve code design, especially with test-driven development.